-Accents in advertising are used very differently depending on where in the world you’re advertising.
+Popular accents are used in advertising vary differently depending on where you are in the world.

-But what about the most saturated advertising markets: The U.S.?
-The U.S. spent more than 72 billion dollars in advertising in 2016.
-What accents, languages, and dialects drive that advertising industry?
+But what about the world’s most saturated advertising market, the U.S.?
+The U.S. spent more than 72 billion dollars on advertising in 2016.
+What popular accents, languages, and dialects drive that advertising industry?

 Voices.com’s database provides quite the sandbox to showcase these trends…

 As the world’s largest voice over marketplace, Voices.com has purview into trends in U.S. advertising and media.
-Outside of the typical “North American” accent, the most commonly sought after accents are British, Spanish, U.S. African American, and U.S. West Coast accent.
+Outside of the typical “North American” accent hired for American advertising, the most popular accents are British, Spanish, and Australian.

-Spanish accents used in American advertising help to create a sense of relatability between the 57 million hispanic people in the U.S. and the brand being advertised.
-With strong cultural ties, the hispanic population in the U.S. responds well to advertising that delivers information in an authentic Spanish accent.
+Spanish accents used in American advertising help to create a sense of relatability between the 57 million Hispanic people in the U.S. and the brand being advertised.
+With strong cultural ties, the Hispanic population in the U.S. responds well to advertising that delivers information in an authentic Spanish accent.
 According to Voices.com marketplace data, 4% of all jobs in the U.S. incorporate a Spanish accent.
 That percentage is growing, too!
-Which means that American companies are realizing that they need to make cultural ties within the messaging geared towards hispanic populations.
+This means that American companies are realizing that they need to make cultural ties within the messaging geared towards Hispanic populations.

 Voice actor, Daniela Sierra, provided expertise on how each of these accents, and many others, can be recognizable from one another.
-Check out the article if you’re interested in how to tell these different Spanish accents apart.
+Check out the article on Training Your Ear for Different Spanish Accents if you’re interested in how to tell these different Spanish accents apart.

-The ‘British’ RP accent is the most persuasive accent from the UK.
+The ‘British’ RP (Received Pronunciation) accent is the most persuasive accent from the UK.

-Unlike the Spanish accent, which creates a relatability with its audience, when it comes to British accents used in advertising, these accents appeal to the part of us that yearns to be a part of something more sophisticated.
+Unlike the Spanish accent, which creates a relatability with its audience, British accents used in American advertising appeal to the part of us that yearns to be a part of something more sophisticated.
 It exposes the gap between who we are and who we desire to be.
 Essentially, these voices communicate the message that ‘without this product, I am not living up to my full potential and am not living my best life.’
-This is why brands of luxury goods will often choose a narrator with this accent to voice over their advertising spots.
+This is why brands of luxury goods will often choose a narrator with a UK accent to voice over their advertising spots.

-When we hear any accent, the sound triggers the automatic associations that we have with the accent and its origin.
+When we hear any accent, the sound triggers the automatic associations that we have with that accent and its origin.
 An Australian accent is most commonly associated with light heartedness, sociability, adventurism, and laid-backness.
-It makes sense that some American brands want to create these associations with their products by employing the Australian accent.
+It makes sense that some American companies want to create these associations with their brands by employing the Australian accent in their advertising.

 The Diversity of The United States Makes Accent Selection in Advertising a Convoluted Process

 The accents used in American advertising are as varied and diverse as the U.S. population itself.
 The Voices.com platform can attest to that.
 Every year, thousands of voice over jobs are completed for American advertising and media that incorporate accents.
-Yes, there are more popular accents (as mentioned above), yet, there are also voice over jobs completed in just about every accent imaginable: Swedish, Ecuadorian, South African, Slovakian, Scottish, Polynesian, and Persian, just to name a few!
+Yes, these are more popular accents, yet, there are also voice over jobs completed in just about every accent imaginable: Swedish, Ecuadorian, South African, Slovakian, Scottish, Polynesian, and Persian, just to name a few!

-What this tells us, is that more and more often, American companies and advertisers are remembering that the country is filled with cultures from every corner of the world.
-And to capitalize on the purchasing power of these different cultures, their marketing messages need to represent those voices too.
+What that tells us, is that more and more often, American companies and advertisers are remembering that the country is filled with cultures from every corner of the world.
+And to capitalize on the purchasing power of these different cultures, their marketing messages need to represent those voices, too.